JohnW8111/Ongoing-AI-thoughts/AI_Outline_May_2024.md

 **AI Outline May 2024**

 1. **Current State of AI**
-   - AI matches expert performance in routine tasks with instances of success in specialized exams (NLU, medical licensing, coding).
+   - AI matches expert performance in routine tasks with instances of success in specialized exams (MMLU, medical licensing, coding for example).
    - Limitations in AI's capacity for original thought and breakthrough insights, with occasional exceptions like creating reward functions for robots.

 2. **AI vs. Human Intelligence**